SkyTubeTeam/SkyTube/README.md

 _* powered by a closed-source, third-party library._

 ## Why SkyTube?
-* Copylefted libre software.
+* Copylefted libre software
-* Gratis.
+* Gratis
-* Innovative design.
+* Innovative design
-* No ads.
+* No ads
-* Multilingual.
+* Multilingual
-* Not dependent on GApps/Google Apps (the official YouTube app).
+* Not dependent on GApps/Google Apps (the official YouTube app)
-* No need for Google/YouTube account to operate.
+* No need for Google/YouTube account to operate
 * Does not spy on your behaviour!

 ## Translate